camperking/h2p-tool/README.md

 - 📚 Convert multiple files at once
 - 📥 Set output directory
 - 📄 Set page size
 - ⤵️  Set page orientation
 - 🔁 Set page margins
+- 🔥 Drag and drop files

 ## 🎮 How to use